enNaDev/virtual_keyboard_with_custom_textarea/README.md

 # virtual_keyboard_with_custom_textarea

-A textarea turned into beautiful notepad using CSS.
+A textarea is turned into a beautiful notepad by using CSS.

 By clicking on the textarea, a virtual keyboard pops up from where you can start writing.